Agriculture

 Can Irish farms hire overseas workers under the General Employment Permit?

 Yes.
-Horticultural operative roles qualify for a GEP under a reduced threshold of €32,691 per year; other eligible farm roles such as pig farm assistants carry the standard €36,605.
+Horticulture workers and meat processor operatives qualify for a GEP under a reduced threshold of €32,691 per year; the other farm roles DETE carves out of its Ineligible Occupations List — pig farm assistants, pig managers and dairy farm assistants — carry the standard €36,605.
 The role must not be on DETE's Ineligible Occupations List, and you must satisfy the 50/50 workforce rule at the time of application.

 What is the minimum salary for a farm worker employment permit in Ireland?